Digital Nomad

 Duration & Renewal

 The visa is issued for up to 1 year and can be renewed once for an equal period, allowing a maximum total stay of 2 years.
 Renewal requires updated documentation including new criminal background certificates and continued proof of income and employment with a foreign entity.
-After the maximum two-year period, holders must leave Brazil or transition to another visa category (such as a work visa, investor visa, or family reunion visa).
-The digital nomad visa does not lead directly to permanent residency or citizenship.
+After the maximum two-year period, holders must leave Brazil or transition to another visa category.
+The digital nomad visa does not currently lead directly to permanent residency, though Brazil's draft National Plan on Migration (PlaNaMIGRA) includes plans to establish a formal pathway to permanent residence for VITEM XIV holders by end of 2026.

 Family Members